Home / Designing Your Website

 • Active - refers to the condition or state of the widget when the user performs an action like clicking, tapping, or pressing on the widget.

 • Disabled - refers to a condition or state of a widget that is disabled and cannot be interacted with by the user.
-Disabled widget typically appears grayed out or visually distinct from enabled elements to indicate that it is inactive or not available for interaction.
+Disabled widgets typically appear grayed out or visually distinct from enabled elements to indicate that they are inactive or unavailable for interaction.

 • Selected - refers to the active or currently selected state of a widget, indicating that the user has specifically chosen or targeted it for a particular purpose.
 This state is commonly used for widgets like buttons, navigation menus, tabs, or checkboxes, where the user can make selections or choose specific options.